'Squid Game' costumes gave police the shivers

 This biggest chills and thrills at this year's Halloween celebrations in Korea came from the hit Netflix series "Squid Game."

-Dozens of Younghees or giant robot dolls, game players in green tracksuits and the murderous masked guards in hot pink jumpsuits – all characters from "Squid Game" – appeared on the back lanes of Itaewon, southern Seoul, over the weekend, the epicenter of alcohol-fueled trick-or-treating.
+Dozens of Younghees or giant robot dolls, game players in green tracksuits and the murderous masked guards in hot pink jumpsuits – all characters from "Squid Game" – appeared on the back lanes of Itaewon, central Seoul, over the weekend, the epicenter of alcohol-fueled trick-or-treating.